jeffdonthemic/nforce-tooling/README.md

 * `id`: Required.
 The ID of the debug log.

+### getApexClassOrTriggerCoverage()

+Returns code coverage informaion for the specified Apex class or Trigger.
+Ensure that tests have been run for the class or trigger so that test coverage data is populated.

+* `name`: Required.
+The name of the Apex class or Trigger.

+### getApexOrgWideCoverage()

+Returns the Org wide test code coverage for all Apex classes and Triggers.

 ### createContainer()

 Creates a container as a package for your workspace that manages working copies of Tooling objects, including collections of objects that should be deployed together.